 Japanese Mapo Tofu (マーボー豆腐 - Mabo Dofu)

-Mabo Dofu is a Japanese adaptation of Chinese Mapo Tofu.
-In the same way that American Chinese food has been adapted to use locally available ingredients to appeal to American tastes, there is a whole genre of Japanese-style Chinese cuisine called wafu-chuka (和風中華 – literally Japanese-style Chinese).
+Mabo Dofu is a Japanese adaptation of Sichuan Mapo Tofu.
+In the same way that American Chinese food has been adapted to use locally available ingredients to appeal to American tastes, there is a whole genre of Japanese-style Chinese cuisine called wafu-chuka (和風中華 - literally Japanese-style Chinese).

 Compared to the Sichuan original, Japanese Mapo Tofu has a milder flavor, sweeter taste, and is much less spicy.
 I prefer the fiery original version of the dish these days, but there's something very comforting about the Japanese adaptation that I crave from time to time.
 It's also an excellent alternative for families with kids or for people who don't have a high tolerance for heat.